 Then, they tried, and largely succeeded in, wiping out the Inca’s sun-worshipping religion and turning everybody Catholic.
-So today, Cusco is chock-a-block with European looking churches built on nigh indestructible Inca stone foundations and, of course, masturbatory guilt.
+So today, Cusco Peru is chock-a-block with European-looking churches built on nigh indestructible Inca stone foundations and, of course, Catholic masturbatory guilt.

-Our flight on LAN left late, but since we didn’t crash into the Andes mountains and have to resort to cannibalism, we called it a win.
+Our flight on LAN left late, but since we didn’t crash into the Andes Mountains nor have to resort to cannibalism, we called it a win.
 Stepping off the plane, we were immediately aware of the city’s 11,200 foot altitude.

-Turns out that humans need oxygen to live.
+Turns out that humans living in Cusco Peru need oxygen to live.